The Good Samaritan Bible Story: What Jesus Really Taught (Luke 10)

 Understanding Jewish-Samaritan Relations

-The Samaritans were descendants of Israelites who had intermarried with foreigners when the Assyrians conquered the northern kingdom of Israel in 722 BC.
 When the Jews returned from Babylonian exile to rebuild Jerusalem and the Temple, the Samaritans offered to help, but the Jews rejected them as half-breeds and heretics.

 The Samaritans built their own temple on Mount Gerizim and developed their own version of worship.
 Jews considered them traitors to the faith, worse than Gentiles because they should have known better.
 The hatred went both ways—Samaritans and Jews wouldn’t eat together, worship together, or even travel through each other’s territories if they could avoid it.